August 21, 2016

 In my experience, we humans are (mostly) less trusting and less willing to share our real secrets and aims with others.
 For those of us with that characteristic it is almost certainly holding us back.
 Yes, I am thinking of myself…

 If we look closely we can see this in most walks of life.
-Many, many start-ups fail because their founders are very skilled, but fail to find co-founders with different skills.
-For example, technical development founders generally do not take on business and marketing partners soon enough.
+Many, many start-ups fail because their founders are very skilled, but fail to find co-founders with different skills, such as High Q. For example, technical development founders generally do not take on business and marketing partners soon enough.

 We could all (almost certainly) benefit by working with other people more frequently and taking on a range of projects where we can add something into the mix.
 This is something that I am certainly trying to work into my life much more as a direct result of reading Chimpanzee Politics.